ushahidi/UshahidiV3UserDocs/5_managing_data_in_your_deployment/51_viewing_posts.md

 For purposes of managing your data, we recommend using Data Mode.
 From this page, You should be able to see the following:-

 * A list of all posts in chronological order of when they were submitted into the platform.
-You can opt to change the order of the posts either by
+You can opt to change the order of the posts either through options provided in the search filter \( we'll dive into filtering posts in the next section \)
-  * Date created:
-  * Post date:
-  * Date updates
-  * Newest first
 * **Post visibility Status:** You can tell if a post is public or only visible to a specific audience
 * **Post source** \(is it from the Web, SMS, Email or Twitter?\).
   * _**Structured posts**_ via web/smartphones will have their respective source label on them.